Aim and Scope

 Technical notes: Should contain a non-structured abstract, 3-5 keywords, introduction, technical presentation (if applicable), discussion and conclusion, acknowledgement (if applicable), and references sections, and maximum 1 table and 3 figures.
 5-10 references should be stated.
 Technical note should optimally be accompanied by relevant figures to document findings.

--Narrative reviews, or Black Board: aim of this type of paper is educational.
+-Narrative reviews, or Black Board: Aim of this type of paper is educational.
 It should contain minimum of 30 references.
-Abstract should be non-structured.
+Should contain a non-structured abstract, 3-5 keywords, introduction, discussion, conclusion.
 The word count should not exceed 4500 words.
 Narrative reviews should critically assess the current knowledge of the field.

 -Systematic reviews: Systematic reviews of RCTs or Observational Studies will be accepted by the Journal.
 The protocol of the study should adhere to PRISMA or MOOSE guidelines for systematic reviews of RCTs or Observational studies, respectively.
 Up to 40 references can be stated.
 Abstracts should be structured.